TheMdTF/mdtf-public/past-events/rally2/rally2-matching-system/api/readme.md

 Application Programming Interface for receiving matching system requests from the MdTF Backend.

 Email: <a href="mailto:rally@mdtf.org">The MdTF</a> Web: <a href="https://mdtf.org">The MdTF</a>
- License: Copyright (c) 2021, The Maryland Test Facility
+License: <a href="https://raw.githubusercontent.com/TheMdTF/mdtf-public/master/LICENSE.md">IDSL API License</a>

 <h1 id="the-maryland-test-facility-matching-system-interface-biometric-operations">Biometric Operations</h1>